 The last thing you probably want to do after a run or a ride is soak in a bathtub full of ice.
 But research shows cold exposure after exercise significantly reduces muscle soreness and helps you return more rapidly back to baseline performance.
-Cold therapy also reduces inflammation and boosts your metabolism — but more on this shortly.

 This blog post will explain why athletes take ice baths for recovery, highlighting several key benefits of cold exposure.
 We’ll also walk you through how to take your first ice bath.

 The benefits of cold exposure, including ice baths, are as follows:

 - Decreased muscle soreness — ice baths constrict the blood vessels to flush out waste products, including lactic acid.

 - Boosted metabolism — the body generates heat by increasing your metabolism when exposed to the cold.

 - Improved mood — imulates an increase in adrenaline and epinephrine, enhancing the release of dopamine which makes you feel good.